lsinfo3/zoom-evaluation/README.md

 **plotZoomFigures.m** -- This script plots all figures (and some additional ones) used in the evaluation of the ZOOM algorithm.

 # Authors
-Stefen Gebert -- stefen.gebert at informatik.uni-wuerzburg.de
+Steffen Gebert -- steffen.gebert at informatik.uni-wuerzburg.de

 Stefan Geißler -- stefan.geissler at informatik.uni-wuerzburg.de